Competitive research experiences give chemistry major advanced look into materials science field

 That interest led to Manning exploring nanofabrication, which then took him down a path into materials science — a discipline that explores the relationship between a material's structure, processing, and performance in various applications.

 Today, that drive is evident in his passion for research.
-And he hasn’t looked back.

-It’s already been a big year for Manning, who just in the past six months has spent time in the Southwest and upper Midwest parts of the country deep-diving into materials science.
+It’s already been a busy year for Manning, who just in the past six months has spent time in the Southwest and upper Midwest parts of the country deep-diving into materials science.
 Each experience has given the rising junior a significant boost to his resume — and confidence — not just for graduate school applications but for future professional leverage as well.

-This summer, Manning accepted a research experience for undergraduates (REU) position at the University of Minnesota, where he’s working with faculty and graduate students on advanced materials research.
+This summer, Manning accepted a Research Experience for Undergraduates (REU) position at the University of Minnesota, where he’s working with faculty and graduate students on advanced materials research.
 He’s one of 25 chosen students for Minnesota’s REU program this summer.

 Last year, the program featured students representing schools from 12 different states to include Baylor, Iowa State, Michigan, and Florida universities.